 Students who fail to make satisfactory progress in any way may lose their funding.
 Some examples, any one of which constitutes failure to make satisfactory progress are: Failure to attend required classes, failure to perform TA duties satisfactorily, failure to maintain satisfactory grades, failure to pass the preliminary exams or advanced exams by their deadlines, or failure to proceed satisfactorily on thesis research.

 The department considers teaching experience an essential part of training for a graduate degree.
 As part of the degree program, all students must perform various duties of approximately eight hours per week (on the average) during the academic year.
-In particular, all students are required to be in residence at Rice, including finals period.
+In particular, all students are required to be in residence at Rice, including finals unless otherwise noted.
 Exceptions must be sought in advance from the Graduate Committee chair, in writing.

 The Graduate Committee chair makes duty assignments each semester after consultation with one or more graduate student representatives and the department chair.
 There will be a faculty member in charge of each class.
 When a student is assigned to duties associated to a particular class, then the faculty member associated with that class becomes his/her teaching supervisor for that semester.
 The student should then immediately contact that faculty member and inquire as to the precise nature of his/her duties.